skwerel/WTACAirDoctrine/drafts/101PrimaryFormations.md

 "Closure" is the relative rate the Wing is approaching the Lead, and "Opening" is the rate at which the Wing is receding the lead.
 Always correct for **A**ltitude, **B**earing, then **C**losure/Closeness (the **A**-**B**-**C**'s of formation).

+## Cruise Formation
+Combat Cruise is a fluid position that can be flown on either side of Lead without directed crossunders, and allows Lead maximum flexibility to maneuver the section as required.
+It is commonly used enroute or in CAS runs.
+Cruise provides maneuverability, reduces wingman load, and provides good lookout capabilities.

+### Position
+The cruise position is defined as a 60 degree cone between Lead's left and right 60 degree bearing lines, with approx 20m step down and 3 to 6 plane widths between aircraft.
+Leads should avoid using verticle thrust to increase speed in cruise; Wings may use verticle thrust in combination with pitch to adjust fore/aft position.
+During turns, Wing may vary position anywhere within the rear cone, but should strive to remain on the 60 Degree bearing line when possible.
+In a turn, Wing can also use Pursuit Curves to maintain separation.
+Use Lead Pursuit (pointing his nose ahead of Lead's) to decrease separation, or Lag Pursuit (pointing his nose behind Lead's) to increase separation.
+Pursuit curves typically will only need to be held for a few seconds to adjust separation.
+A turn TOWARDS the Wing will require the wing to increase separation; turns AWAY from the wing require the wing to decrease separation.

+### Lead Change
+If a lead change is necessary, the Lead aircraft will initiat the change by increasing lateral separation, then descending and reducing airspeed.
+The Lead will allow the Wing to pass over, and then ascend into the correct position.

+![Combat Cruise][cruise]

+### Combat Spread

 **WORK IN PROGRESS**

+[cruise]: /images/Cruise.png